deccico/bellatrix/docs/index.rst

 bellatrix: a set of (magic) AWS EC2 utilities
 =============================================

-Bellatrix is a set of (magic) tools to automate the management of `Amazon Web Services`_.
+Bellatrix is a set of (magic) command line tools to automate the management of `Amazon Web Services`_.

 .. _Amazon Web Services: http://aws.amazon.com/